Assessing the similarity of dose response and target doses in two non-overlapping subgroups: Introduction

-To illustrate the general problem, assume that we are interested in assessing similarity for $(a)$ two dose response curves or for $(b)$ two same target doses, say for male/female or Japanese/non-Japanese patients.
+Clinical trials are often analyzed beyond the primary study objectives by assessing efficacy and safety profiles in clinically relevant subgroups, such as different gender, age classes, grades of disease severity, etc.; see \cite{Jhee2004,Otto2008} among many others for clinical examples.
+A natural question is then whether the dose response results are consistent across subgroups.
+To illustrate the general problem, assume that we are interested in assessing similarity for $(a)$ two dose response curves or $(b)$ two same target doses, say for male and female patients.
 For question $(a)$ we thus want to show that the maximum difference in response between two (potentially different) non-linear parametric regression models is smaller than a pre-specified margin.
-Figure~\ref{fig1}$a$ displays an example, where the two dose response curves follow an Emax and a logistic model.
+Figure~\ref{fig1}$a$ displays an example, where the two dose response curves follow different Emax models.
 The maximum response difference over the dose range is indicated by the arrow.
 For question $(b)$ we want to show that two same target doses do not differ relevantly.
 Figure~\ref{fig1}$b$ displays the minimum effective dose ($MED$) derived from the two previous dose response models.
 Here, the $MED$ is defined as the smallest dose which demonstrates a clinically relevant benefit over placebo, as indicated by the horizontal line in Figure~\ref{fig1}$b$.
-If we succeed in demonstrating either $(a)$ or $(b)$, evidence is provided that the difference in response over the entire dose range under investigation or the two target doses differ at most marginally.
-In practice, such a result may provide sufficient evidence that the same dose can be administered in both subgroups (i.e., the doses for males/females or Japanese/non-Japanese patients are the same).
+If we succeed in demonstrating either $(a)$ or $(b)$, evidence is provided that the difference in response over the entire dose range or the two target doses differ at most marginally.
+In practice, such a result may provide sufficient evidence that the same dose can be administered in both subgroups (e.g. the same doses for male and female patients).